I’m a big believer in DIY-ing things in your business. I do it all the time and I’m sure you do too.

 How much should be in your trademark savings account

-If you are working towards filing for a trademark, then you need to start a trademark savings account.
+So as you are working towards that sweet spot, then I encourage you to start a trademark savings account.

 Your goal will be to save $2,500.
 This should cover: